Learn more about casual employees and what entitlements they receive.

 There are only 4 factors that determine whether an employer’s offer doesn’t include a firm advance commitment.
 They are:

-- whether the employer can choose to offer the employee hours of work and it’s the employee’s choice to work or not
+- whether the employer can choose to offer the employee work and it’s the employee’s choice to work or not

-- whether the employee will be offered hours of work when the business needs them to work
+- whether the employee will be offered work when the business needs them to work

 - if the employment is described as casual